person-performing-heart-hand-gesture

 Isn’t freedom a good thing?

-Yes, it is.
-As long as it’s the right types, the healthy types.
+Yes, it is, as long as it’s the right types, the healthy types.

 It’s up to you to see yourself as something other than harmful.
 And this translates into action.

 Stop harming yourself and stop harming others.
+But where do you go from there?

 Here’s what it can look like when you switch from the unhealthy types of freedom to the healthy types…